AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 **Customization for client certificate display**

 **Only Display Trusted Credential Issuers:** When this option is selected, the client application presents the user with only certificates from credential issuers that AEM forms is configured to trust (See Managing certificates and credentials.)
-When this option is not selected, the user is presented with a list of all certificates on the user’s system.
+When this option is not selected, the user is presented with a list of all certificates on the user's system.

 ## Configure dynamic watermarks {#configure-dynamic-watermarks}